Your personal session drummer

 But Loop Drummer offers way more than just loops that play over and over, its unique Remix feature intelligently generates full-length drum parts with intros, alternate beats, fills and endings, or, if you'd prefer, you can build them yourself.
 It’s even got its own mix window.
 Let’s take a closer look.

 Loop Drummer comes with a collection of rock loops, but you can expand it easily and inexpensively via in-app purchase.
 We offer Style Packs that contain 64 loops each, and give you eight different song-construction kits based around a core drum beat.
 For each you get all the song parts you’ll need to put an awesome, and full-length drum track together.

 The Style Packs come in all major genres including Rock, Blues, Country, Pop, Funk, Punk, Metal, and Electro.
-You can buy them individually, or get the All-Style Pack, which contains all the content of the various Packs.
-All told, there are over 500 loops in the Loop Drummer collection!
+The latest version of AmpliTube adds new alternate versions of the existing styles plus three entirely new styles: Jazz, Latin and Reggae.
+You can buy them individually, or get All-Style Pack, which contains all the content of the original packs or All-Style Pack 2, which contains all the content of the new packs.
+All told, there are over 1000 loops in the Loop Drummer collection!

 Instant drum tracks